 By following the steps outlined above you should have covered the majority of issues that will be raised during a discussion with your supervisor.
 However, be prepared for the unexpected.
 One way of doing this is to have a 'practice run' with a trusted friend or colleague.
 Ask them to take the role of your supervisor and to ask the questions you expect to be posed, as well as those that are unexpected!

-The AMA has developed a Flexible Work Option Planning template which you can use to support your request.
-It can also act as a prompt during your discussion and includes questions for your supervisor to consider.
-Examples of how this can be used are included as an attachment to this guide.
+Complete the Flexible Work Option Planner and use it to support your request.
+It can also act as a prompt during your discussion.